• Skip to main content

 What Is High Blood Pressure?

 High blood pressure, or hypertension, is abnormally high systolic and diastolic blood pressure.
 These two numbers indicate the pressure in the arteries, the vessels carrying blood from the heart to the rest of the body.
 Systolic blood pressure is the first or higher number.
 It measures the pressure when the heart beats.
 Meanwhile, diastolic pressure, the second number, measures the pressure between beats, when the heart rests.
-Your doctor can determine if you have high blood pressure based on blood pressure readings that check these numbers.
+Your primary care provider can determine if you have high blood pressure based on blood pressure readings that check these numbers.

 This condition usually has no severe symptoms, particularly in the early stages.
 You may feel headaches, nosebleeds, or shortness of breath when your blood pressure becomes severely high.